spinnaker/spinnaker.github.io/reference/halyard/component-sizing.md

 #### Updating JAVA_OPTS

-As of Halyard 1.8, all JVM-based services will automatically have the following JAVA_OPTS set:
+As of Halyard 1.8, all JVM-based services have the following JAVA_OPTS set:

 ```
 JAVA_OPTS=-XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap -XX:MaxRAMFraction=2
 ```

-This sets the JVMs heap to half the memory allocated per container.
+This sets the JVM's heap size to half the memory allocated per container.
 This can be overriden by specifying your own `JAVA_OPTS` using the `env` key in [service-settings](/reference/halyard/custom/#tweakable-service-settings).

-In general, the `-Xms` should be 80%-90% of the requests memory allotment and `-Xmx` should be 80-90% of the limits memory allotment.
+As a starting point, the `-Xms` can be set to 80%-90% of the requests memory allotment and `-Xmx` can be set to 80-90% of the limits memory allotment.
 For the clouddriver example above, the `env` key is as follows:

 ```
 env: